Cruise ships are still scrambling for safe harbor - KRDO

 Status: In Western Australia

-The Vasco da Gama cruise ship arrived in Fremantle, Australia, on March 27.
+The Vasco da Gama cruise ship docked in Fremantle, Australia, on March 28.

-The original plan was to disembark passengers on March 27, but Cruise & Maritime Voyages said passengers will now be disembarked on March 30 instead.

-There are 798 Australians and 108 New Zealanders on board the vessel.
+There were 798 Australians and 108 New Zealanders on board the vessel.

-“At this stage, CMV understands that on Monday, all Western Australians will be transferred to Rottnest Island to spend 14 days in self-isolation before being allowed to continue with their onwards journey,” said a spokesperson in a statement.

-The cruise line said they understand that Western Australian Premier Mark McGowan is awaiting notice from other states and territories regarding transport arrangements for other Australian guests.
+The New Zealand guests disembarked the ship and flew home from Perth on Sunday March, 29.

+On Monday March 30, all Vasco da Gama passengers from Western Australia traveled to nearby Rottnest island, where they will spend 14 days in self-isoation, before they are able to travel home.

 There are no suspected cases of Covid-19 on board.